jbratcher/direction-theme/README.md

 ## Activating Netlify CMS

-This project comes with Netlify CMS ready to rumble, and a basic blog configuration.
+This project comes with Netlify CMS and a basic blog configuration.

 To use Netlify CMS:

 ### Authenticating with Netlify Identity

 1. Deploy to Netlify at least once.